-- delivering the Department of Transport and Main Roads approved traffic controller training course - assessing traffic control competencies of course attendants - certifying that training requirements have been met - maintaining a register of course attendees - maintaining the original course assessments for auditing purposes.
+- delivering the Department of Transport and Main Roads approved traffic controller training course assessing traffic control competencies of course attendants certifying that training course. - certifying that training requirements have been met - maintaining a register of course attendees - maintaining the original course assessments for auditing purposes.